 What is Vegetable Glycerin?

 Vegetable Glycerin or VG is a non toxic compound derived from various plant oils.
-It’s odorless, colorless, viscous and has a sweet taste.
+It’s odorless, colorless, viscous and has a sweet taste when vaping.
 It acts as a dilutant for nicotine and it has a boiling point of 290C.
 It is used in various industries such as food, pharmaceutical, and personal care.

 What does VG do?

 Within the e-liquid, VG is responsible for vapor production and smoothness.
 The higher the VG concentration the more vapor it will produce.
 Also the higher the VG concentration, the smoother the vape.
 This is particularly important in the case of sub ohm atomizers and tanks.

 Sub ohming involves more vapor.
 To prevent coughing and a sore throat there are two things we need to consider.
 First is to lower the nicotine concentration down to 3mg or even 1.5mg.
 Second is to increase VG concentration.
 High VG or Max VG e-liquids account for a very smooth vaping experience and they work best on RDAs.
 Anything above 70% is usually considered High VG.

 The benefits of vegetable glycerin

 The first and foremost advantage of VG is vapor production.
 If you’re looking for clouds, high VG is way to go.
 Nothing fills up the room with vapor as fast as an RDA with a dual Clapton build inside, fully saturated with high VG juice.
 Also the smoothness is incredible.
 Just like breathing through an actual cloud.

 The downside of using a high VG is viscosity.
 Because the e-liquids are thicker they don’t wick as good.
 This is particularly important for tanks.
 If you’re constantly burning atomizer heads then you probably need to lower the VG concentration.
 Also, VG tends to get even thicker when it’s cold outside so it’s probably a good idea to stay away from chain vaping in winter time.